QutEcoacoustics/research-blog/research/CongressKeynote/Congress-Keynote.md

 ## Slide 39: Detecting bats
 {% include figure.html src="Slides/Slide43.png" caption="Slide 43." %}

-In another set of night-time recordings using SM4 recording units at their maximum sampling rate of 96 kHz (Nyquist = 48 khz) we could detect all four species of bat present in those recordings.
+In another set of night-time recordings using SM4 recording units at their maximum sampling rate of 96 kHz (Nyquist = 48 khz), we could detect all four species of bat present in those recordings.
 The above LDFC spectrogram shows the traces of the bat calls and what they look like in standard scale spectrograms.
 We were able to detect 54% of the 310 echolocation passes.
 This detection rate may seem low, but it is to be remembered that the majority of the passes consisted of low quality calls (see inset, bottom left).

 Another new feature of this LDFC spectrogram is that the generic indices were calculated at 15 second resolution rather than 60 second resolution.